-There are hundreds of vulnerable people, including children and the elderly, that have been made homeless through no fault of their own.
-Displacement due to ongoing conflict, in places such as Syria, Gaza and the stateless Rohingya people, as well as natural disasters around the world, have left countless families in need of your help.
+Hundreds of vulnerable people, including children and the elderly, have been made homeless through no fault of their own.
+Displacement due to the ongoing conflict in places such as Syria, Gaza and the stateless Rohingya people, as well as natural disasters around the world, have left countless families in need of your help.

 To be homeless during the warmer months is bad enough.
 When the colder winter weather arrives, it can turn an already tragic story into one that is a fight for survival.

 Where Do the Vulnerable Sleep During the Colder Months?

 Our team works tirelessly on the ground delivering aid to those that need it most.
 With more and more homes being lost every day, it is an uphill battle to provide assistance and support.
 In many of the countries we work in, the weather is typically hot and dry, which means the cold of winter is all the more bitter.
 Those who have lost their homes and possessions are less likely to have the essential clothing to protect themselves from the elements.